Media literacy for everyone

 Through this, we are also looking to understand what support parents and educators need, so that they can help young children develop the foundations for digital media literacy.

-The final report will outline our findings, and will go further into shaping the development of media literacy skills in the youngest age group.
+The final report outlines our findings, and will shape the development of our media literacy support for families with children in the youngest age group.

 Our Talk:Tech programme supports young people with speech, language and communication needs (SLCN) to have conversations about the online world.
 Developed in collaboration with young people, parents, teachers, and specialists, it offers a range of visual and spoken resources.